panza238/py_dev_ops/README.md

 molotov -d 5 utils/load_test_molotov.py > <path_to_log_file>
 ```
 `molotov` has many CLI options you can play around.
 [Here's a link to the documentation](https://molotov.readthedocs.io/en/stable/cli/) describing what each of them does.

+### Time benchmarking
+IN the utils directory, you will find a script called `wt_time_benchmarking.py`.
+This script allows you to run
+a simple performance test.
+This tool is based on the Python `timeit` module.<br>
+**How to run:**
+1. Make sure you have the poetry virtual environment activated.
+You can do this by running `poetry shell`
+2. run `python utils/wt_time_benchmarking.py`

 ## PYTHONSTARTUP
 The aim of this section is to customize the Python shell.